ErikDorstel/midiKnobs/README.md

-    0xB is the MIDI control change prefix n is the MIDI channel (0-15 configurable within the code) knob is the number of the analog input line (0-63) value is the analog level (0-127)
+    0xB is the MIDI control change prefix n is the MIDI channel (0-15 configurable within the code) knob is the number of the analog input line (0-63) and also the MIDI controller number value is the analog level (0-127)

 The program quickly scans for pots with changed values and immediately sends updates with the new values.
 A second slower loop not depends on level changes and sends updates for all pots within a 16 seconds interval with 1 second steps.